MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-extensible-conversation-for-meeting-chat.md

 # Build extensible conversation for meeting chat

-You can make conversations extensible in Teams meetings.
-Bots, message extensions, cards and task modules can be combined to deliver an intuitive experience.
+You can make conversations extensible in Microsoft Teams meetings.
+Bots, message extensions, cards, and task modules can be combined to deliver an intuitive experience.

 ## Bots

 A bot is also referred to as a chatbot or conversational bot.
 It's an app that runs simple and repetitive tasks by users such as customer service or support staff.
 Everyday use of bots include, bots that provide information about the weather, make dinner reservations, or provide travel information.
 Interactions with bots can be quick questions and answers or complex conversations.
-Bots needs to be enabled in `team` scope for channel meeting and `groupchat` scope for all other meting types.
+A bot needs to be enabled in the `team` scope for a channel meeting and the `groupchat` scope for all other meeting types.
 To implement bots, start with [Build a bot](/microsoftteams/platform//sbs-gs-javascript?tabs=vscode%2Cvsc%2Cviscode).

 ### Bot APIs